shoganhennessy/shoganhennessy.github.io/_pages/about.md

 This is my personal website, powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on [GitHub pages](https://pages.github.com).
 Here I host my work in progress and some general research thoughts.

-Take a look at my [CV here](https://shoganhennessy.github.io/cv/), and my [Cornell profile here](https://economics.cornell.edu/senan-hogan-hennessy) and here.
+Take a look at my [CV here](https://shoganhennessy.github.io/cv/), and my [Cornell profile here](https://economics.cornell.edu/senan-hogan-hennessy).